PandeyHarsh433/Musicly/README.md

    Visit http://localhost:3000 to experience Musicly!

 ## Contributing
-   Feel free to contribute to the development of Musicly.
+  - Feel free to contribute to the development of Musicly.
 Check out the Contributing Guidelines for more details.

+## License
+  - This project is licensed under the MIT License - see the LICENSE file for details.